fabiommendes/sidekick/docs/intro-functions.rst

 This special kind of function application has its own operator.
 If ``f`` is a sidekick function, ``f @ x`` is the same as ``sk.apply(f, x)``.

-We will not discuss here the intricacies of how does it work and how to support new types.
+We will not discuss the intricacies of how does it work and how to support new types.
 It suffices to say that :func:`sidekick.functions.apply` also knows how to coerce the additional arguments into the proper context application.
 In the case of lists, it simply wraps non-sequence types into